 Our team of providers are experienced in treating medical problems encountered on college campuses.
 We offer initial diagnosis and treatment for a broad spectrum of illnesses, injuries, appropriate follow-up care, and physicals.
-Our providers can also care for chronic illnesses, as well as perform surgical procedures.
+Our providers can also care for chronic illnesses, as well as perform surgical procedures in the office.

 24/7 Nurse Line

 Healthcare advice is never more than a phone call away: 866-205-2164.
 Our 24/7, toll-free telephone service puts you in touch with a registered nurse who can help assess any health issues or medical problems, provide you with self-care information, or offer appropriate referrals.
 Please note that any student calling the nurse hotline will receive a follow up call from a Student Health nurse on the next business day.

 There will not be a return phone call to the student from Student Health if someone other than the student calls this service.

 During business hour please call 540-831-5111 for appointments.

 As a member of the largest healthcare system in Southwest Virginia, we have direct access to specialist for the students who have more complex medical conditions.